 This easy waffle recipe is straightforward and only requires your basic pantry staples and of course delicious fresh and juicy blueberries.
 They’ll be ready in 30 minutes start to finish and are great when served immediately but can also be frozen for later on!

 Using ricotta in cooking and baking is a great way to add a ton of moisture and light and fluffy textures in recipes such as these blueberry ricotta waffles.
 If you’ve never used ricotta in anything but lasagna, you’re in for a treat.
-The mild cheese doesn’t have much of a flavor, but what it lacks in flavor it makes up for in function.
-It really is one of the best ingredients you can add to your waffles!

 They’re light and fluffy on the inside with a slightly crisp exterior.
 Serve with a topping of simple maple syrup and a dusting of powdered sugar or jazz it up with a dollop of whipped cream and blueberry sauce.
 No matter what you add to it, waking up to a stack of homemade waffles made from scratch is sure to make anyone’s morning!

 - They’re light and fluffy thanks to the ricotta!

 - Made with just 9 simple ingredients.